cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 # Introduction

 This document describes how to use ML-DSA keys and signatures as described in {{FIPS-204}} with JOSE and COSE.
-To reduce implementation burden, the key type and thumbprint computations for ML-DSA are generic, and suitable for use with other algorithms such as SLH-DSA as described in {{-SLH-DSA}}.

 # Terminology